-I was organizing some boxes in my storage locker the other day when I came across my father’s hairbrush.
+I was organizing some boxes the other day when I came across my father’s hairbrush.
 My father died nine years ago.
 When packing up his stuff back then, I placed the brush in an air-tight Ziploc bag (and put that bag inside another bag) and stored it with other items.

 The brush has many short bristles, and it picked up a lot of hair.
 Every so often a brush like that needs to be cleaned.
 My father’s had not been cleaned in a long time, and contained hundreds of his hairs.

-What a surprise I got when I opened that Ziploc bag!
+What a surprise it was when I opened that Ziploc bag!
 It was like my father had walked right into the room: I could smell him!
 I put my nose even closer to the bag and the smell was stronger.
 It wasn’t a good smell or a bad smell.
-It was just the way he smelled.
+It was just the way my dad smelled.

 If I closed my eyes, my father was there!
 It was unnerving.
-It made me sad, because all of a sudden the memory of him was overpowering, and I felt briefly the same emptyness I felt for months after he died.
+It made me sad, because all of a sudden the memory of him was overpowering: I experienced the same emptiness I’ve often felt since he died.

-I have kept that Ziploc bag handy, and every year on his birthday I open it for about five seconds.
+I have kept that Ziploc bag handy, and many years on his birthday I open it for about 15 seconds.
 With my eyes closed, I sniff.
 And ever-so-briefly my father is with me again.
 It’s wonderful.

 AFTER THINKING ABOUT THIS, I realized that smell is the one sense we can’t actually imagine at will.
 I mean, if I close my eyes I can almost see my father’s face.
 If I concentrate I can hear his voice.
 But no matter how hard I try, I cannot remember what he smelled like.